Working to reduce maternal mortality and improve the quality of maternal and reproductive health care in India, Mexico, and Nigeria.

 The World Health Organization and other international health bodies have acknowledged the professional midwife as the guardian of normal pregnancy and birth since the 1970s and have more recently recognized the shortage of professional midwives internationally.
 Yet professional midwifery is uncommon in Mexico, and options for training and employment are scarce.
 The 2014 State of Midwifery in the World estimates that there are only 78 professional midwives in Mexico.

-In 2015, MacArthur will begin a three-year grantmaking strategy that seeks to improve maternal and reproductive health by strengthening and supporting professional midwifery.
+In 2015, MacArthur began a three-year grantmaking strategy that seeks to improve maternal and reproductive health by strengthening and supporting professional midwifery.
 This time-limited grantmaking strategy will support efforts to expand professional midwifery training; to deploy midwives; to improve policy surrounding midwifery; and to educate the public, healthcare providers, and other important audiences about midwifery.